 Real Action Heroes has crafter a nearly 12 inch tall figure of Link from The Legend of Zelda: Breath of the Wild that is fully equipped and sporting a full fabric outfit. …Read More The post The Legend of Zelda: Breath of the Wild Link Figure Available for Pre-Order by Jordan Loeffler appeared first on DualShockers.

 the legend of zelda breath of the wild

-Ladies and gentlemen, it’s Wednesday.
-And like every Wednesday: Media Create has released its weekly sales charts of the Japanese market.
-For the week starting March 13 2017 and ending March 19th, the Nintendo Switch once again …Read More The post Media Create: Nintendo Switch and Monster Hunter XX Top Japanese Sales This Week by Tyler Fischer appeared first on DualShockers.
+It’s April 19th, 2017, aka a Wednesday.
+And what happens on Wednesdays?
+That’s right, Media Create releases its weekly sales charts of the Japanese market.
+Or should I saw the Monster Hunter XX and Nintendo Switch charts, …Read More The post Media Create: Nintendo Switch and Monster Hunter XX Top Japanese Sales For Fifth Straight Week by Tyler Fischer appeared first on DualShockers.